 Of course, this was rife for exploitation.
 SEO agencies simply bought other domains and linked to their client websites.
 The Google algorithm had to be upgraded to detect these “cheat links.”

-Nowadays, only legitimate links can be expected to confer SEO authority.
+Nowadays, only legitimate links can confer SEO authority.
 The more authoritative the linking site, the better.
 If the New York Times links to your site from nytimes.com, expect to see a much bigger boost in domain authority than if you get a backlink from Bob’s Pool Service (although the latter doesn’t hurt).

 There’s more to backlinking than just having the links, though.
-Links have something called “anchor text” — traditionally the blue underlined text.
+Links have “anchor text” — traditionally the blue underlined text.
 It will help your SEO if the anchor text contains keywords you want to rank for.

 The most common off-page SEO signals include:

-Technical SEO is similar to on-page SEO in the sense that it happens on your website.
+Technical SEO is like on-page SEO in the sense that it happens on your website.
 But it involves aspects of your website that the user can’t see.
 Search engine web crawlers look at your website not only like users, but also like developers — down to the code level.
 If they don’t like what they find, you could lose ranking even if you have great content and tons of backlinks.

 Technical SEO encompasses the basics.
 Is your site SSL-encrypted?
 Is it mobile-device-friendly?
 Does it load quickly?
 These are non-negotiable features that many users will notice.
 If you don’t have them, web crawlers will interpret this as a lack of domain authority and rank your website lower.